-NSURLSession on iOS) to load data from an API, all you need to do with GraphQL is write a query where you declare your data requirements and let the system take care of sending the request and handling the response for you.
+NSURLSession on iOS) to load data from an API, all you need with GraphQL is a query where you declare your data requirements and let the system take care of sending the request and handling the response for you.
 This is precisely what a GraphQL client will do.

-Once the server response was received and handled by the GraphQL client, the requested data somehow needs to end up in your UI.
-Depending on the platforms and frameworks you’re developing with, there will be different approaches how UI updates are handled in general.
+Once the server response is received and handled by the GraphQL client, the requested data somehow needs to end up in your UI.
+Depending on the platforms and frameworks you’re developing with, there will be different approaches to how UI updates are handled in general.

 Taking React as an example, GraphQL clients use the concept of higher-order components to fetch the needed data under the hood and make it available in the

 props of your components.
 In general, the declarative nature of GraphQL ties in particularly well with functional reactive programming techniques.
-The two can form a powerful combination where a view simply declares its data dependencies and the UI is wired up with an FRP layer of your choice.
+These two form a powerful combination where a view simply declares its data dependencies and the UI is wired up with an FRP layer of your choice.

 In the majority of applications, you’ll want to maintain a cache of the data that was previously fetched from the server.
-Having information cached locally is essential to provide a fluent user experience and takes the load off your users’ data plans.
+Caching information locally is essential to provide a fluent user experience and also takes the load off your users’ data plans.

 Generally, when caching data, the intuition is to put information that’s fetched remotely into a local store from where it can be retrieved later on.
-With GraphQL, the naive approach would be to simply put the results of GraphQL queries into the store and whenever that exact same query is executed again, just return the previously stored data.
-It turns out that this approach is very inefficient for most applications.
+With GraphQL, the naive approach would be to simply put the results of GraphQL queries into the store and simply return them whenever the same query is sent.
+It turns out this approach is very inefficient for most applications.